All About Contact Lenses, Types, History, Uses, Advantages & Disadvantages, Insertion & Removal, Complications, and More »

 The other important reason for this is that the contact lenses provide wider peripheral vision because they rest at a closer distance than do by eyeglasses.
 Similarly, contacts are preferred for sports, or other outdoor activities as they are not affected by moisture or perspiration.

-Contact lens wearer can also enjoy the benefits of goggles or protective sunglasses without any prescription.
+Contact lens wearers can also enjoy the benefits of goggles or protective sunglasses without any prescription.
 Meanwhile, there are some ocular conditions like aniseikonia and keratoconus in which contacts provide better vision than with glasses.

 Who Invented Contact Lens?
 A Brief History of Contacts